 The defence barrister is always allowed to be nearest the defendant, or the Jury, depending on the layout of the court.
 Often both the prosecution and the defence have junior barristers working with them; they usually sit behind or, if there is enough room, beside the barrister they are working with.

 Behind the prosecution barrister sits a representative from the Crown Prosecution Service (CPS), who helps in the presentation of the case.
 He or she is usually a solicitor.
-(However, the most able solicitors tend to work not for the CPS but for private firms, where the financial rewards are much greater.)
+The CPS has now started employing barristers full-time as in the past barristers worked on a freelance basis.

 The defence barrister or barristers will also have a solicitor sitting behind them, who has helped prepare the case.